ibm-messaging/mqldt-c/README.md

 # mqldt-c
 This repository contains the Containerized version of mqldt.

-It consists of a Dockerfile to create the docker image, mqldt binary executable and scripts to run a set of MQLDT tests.
+It consists of a file to create the image, mqldt binary executable and scripts to run a set of MQLDT tests.

 The mqldt binary executable included was compiled in March 2024 on x64.
 Obviously this can be updated with one built from the mqldt repo [here](https://github.com/ibm-messaging/mqldt).

-This repo is no longer built automatically by Docker Hub, but a recent image is available [here](https://hub.docker.com/r/stmassey/mqldt).
+This repo is no longer built automatically by Docker Hub, but a recent image is available [here](https://quay.io/stmassey/mqldt).

 To build your own image, simply clone this repository and run:
 ```